MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 ##  <a name="BKMK_C___Just_My_Code"></a> C++ Just My Code

-In C++, enabling Just My Code is the same as using the [/JMC (Just my code debugging)](/cpp/build/reference/jmc) compiler switch.
+Starting in Visual Studio 2017 version 15.8, enabling C++ Just My Code also requires use of the [/JMC (Just my code debugging)](/cpp/build/reference/jmc) compiler switch.
+The switch is enabled by default.

 <a name="BKMK_CPP_User_and_non_user_code"></a>
-Just My Code is different in C++ than in .NET Framework and JavaScript, because you can specify non-user files separately for stepping behavior and the **Call Stack** window.
+Just My Code is different in C++ than in .NET Framework and JavaScript, because you can specify non-user code separately for stepping behavior and the **Call Stack** window.

 Just My Code in C++ considers only these functions to be non-user code: